-Contributed advertising is valued using estimated U.S. wholesale prices (principal market) of identical or similar products using pricing data under a "like-kind" methodology considering the goods' condition and utility for use at the time of the contribution.
+In-kind contributions are valued using estimated U.S. wholesale prices (principal market) of identical or similar products using pricing data under a "like-kind" methodology considering the goods' condition and utility for use at the time of the contribution.
 Contributed advertising is used for program services.

-All gifts-in-kind received during the years ended December 31, 2022 and 2021 were unrestricted.
+All gifts-in-kind received during the years ended December 31, 2023 and 2022, were unrestricted.